 If you are facing a child custody case, you are advised to hire the best child custody lawyer Utah has available to you, to serve your child’s best interest and make sure all your parental rights are protected.

-Attorney David Pedrazas has been helping people with divorce and child custody cases, and other family law matters in Utah for over 20 years.
-He is one of the top child custody attorneys in Utah.
-He has been widely recognized as one of Salt Lake City’s preferred divorce lawyers by the American Academy of Trial Attorneys, the National Academy of Family Law Association, and the American Institute of Family Law.
+Attorney David Pedrazas has been helping people with divorce, child custody and other family law matters in Utah for over 20 years.
+He has been voted as Top 10 Attorneys in Salt Lake City, UT by the National Academy of Family Law Association and has been widely recognized as one of Salt Lake City’s preferred divorce lawyers by the American Academy of Trial Attorneys and the American Institute of Family Law.